The Ultimate Guide to Instagram Reels

 On top of selecting and adding music, there are a number of handy video editing tools to explore.
 The option to trim and delete video clips, a video countdown timer, the option to adjust your video’s speed, and a library of video effects to choose from.

-When creating a Reel, you can either choose to film video clips on the spot or upload from your camera roll.
+When creating a Reel, you can either choose to film video clips on the spot or upload a pre-edited video from your camera roll.

 Once you’re happy with the clips, you can use the draw and text tools and choose from a selection of Instagram stickers.